About Lumbar DDD: Symptoms, Diagnosis & Treatment

 For these type of surgeries, surgeons often use the latest minimally invasive surgical techniques, which result in rapid patient recovery.
 Of course, if surgery is necessary, your surgeon will clearly explain the procedure to you prior to your surgery.

-While lumber DDD is a natural part of aging, it does not mean you have to live with low back pain.
+While lumbar degenerative disc disease is a natural part of aging, it does not mean you have to live with low back pain.
 We can help you return to a healthy, pain-free and active life.
 For most patients this can be accomplished with non-surgical treatments.
 But even if surgery is needed, be assured that we will discuss with you all risks and benefits of the procedure and provide you with the best care possible.

 In addition to these treatments, the medical professionals at our practice have a deep commitment to patient education.
 By helping patients understand the causes of their conditions we can also help them to eliminate risk factors and to build “spine healthy habits” into their lives.
 While you are under our care, our medical staff will provide you with excellent information to help you recover, minimize risk factors and to stay healthy.